Lagrangian description and quantification of scalar mixing in fluid flows from particle tracks: Introduction

 In addition to the identification and extraction of coherent flow structures, the quantification of transport and mixing is of particular interest in the different scientific communities.
 In \cite{klunker2022open} we proposed a transfer operator framework for time-periodic fluid systems with in- and out-flow (i.e.\ open systems) to model the evolution of scalar quantities and to measure mixing of two differently colored fluids.

 In experiments, the simultaneous time-resolved measurement of particle tracks and of scalar quantities (e.g. dye) in three-dimensional volumes is often not possible.
-Moreover, if we want to change the input, such as location or time of a scalar quantity, we would have to repeat the experiment.
-However, the underlying flow and thus the tracer trajectories would also be different from the previous run due to turbulence.
+Moreover, if we want to change the input, such as location or time of a scalar quantity in simulations or experiments, we would have to repeat the experiment or redo the numerical solution of the partial differential equation of the tracer concentration in the simulated or measured velocity field.
+However, in the experiments, the underlying flow and thus the tracer trajectories would also be different from the previous run due to turbulence.
 Therefore, it is desirable to develop a data-based model that allows us to conduct mixing experiments \emph{in silico} by using the measured particle trajectories.

 This is the motivation for the present work.
-We extend the space-time diffusion map approach \cite{banisch2017understanding} for the identification of coherent sets in order to model the evolution of a scalar quantity under the action of advection and diffusion by means of given Lagrangian tracer trajectories.
+We extend the space-time diffusion map approach \cite{banisch2017understanding} for the identification of coherent sets in order to model the evolution of a scalar quantity under the action of advection and an effective diffusion by means of given Lagrangian tracer trajectories.
 The resulting data-based model is similar in spirit to classical particle methods \cite{degond1989weighted,eldredge2002particles,Chertock2017} for the solution of partial differential equations and we draw explicit connections.
 However, unlike in these numerical approaches, one might be faced with the problem of having only very sparse trajectory information on the domain of interest, with the underlying velocity field often not known.
 Moreover, trajectory data might be incomplete (e.g.\ gaps in observations) and we have to care about that as well.

 The remainder of the paper is organized as follows: In section \ref{sec:theory} we motivate our research (section \ref{sec:problem}) and briefly review the concept of deterministic particle methods with particle strength exchange for the numerical approximation of advection-diffusion equations (section \ref{sec:particlemethods}) before discussing the popular diffusion map framework (section \ref{sec:diffmap}) and its application to the identification of coherent flow structures.
 In section \ref{sec:datamethod} we present our trajectory-based advection-diffusion approach.
 Its main aspect concerns the data-based propagation of densities using a combination of particle methods and diffusion maps (section \ref{sec:trajdiffmap}).
 We also address numerical issues resulting from open systems and missing data (section \ref{sec:opensystem}) and briefly discuss measures for mixing quantification (section \ref{sec:mixing}).
 Our approach is tested in a number of carefully chosen example systems in section \ref{sec:traex}, including a simulation of a stirred tank reactor, where we quantify the impact of coherent flow structures.
 We summarize our findings in section \ref{sec:conclusion} and discuss open topics.